pearsonkyle/Neural-Nebula/README.md

 ![](https://github.com/pearsonkyle/Neural-Nebula/blob/master/images/cifar_bird.gif)

 ## Creating a custom data set
 The  `create_dataset` function will cut random slices from an images to create a new data set.
-This function requires you to put images a new directory before hand
+This function requires you to put images in a new directory before hand
 ```python
 import matplotlib.pyplot as plt
 import numpy as np